gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

     The radial distribution functions highlight the typical distance between the different species of the fluid.
-For instance, it can be seen that there is a hydration layer of water around sodium ions at a typical distance of :math:`2.4 ~ \text{Å}` from the center of the sodium ion.
+For instance, it can be seen that there is a strong hydration layer of water around sodium ions at a typical distance of :math:`2.4 ~ \text{Å}` from the center of the sodium ion.

 Mean square displacement